Delphic Games of the modern era: Current revivals

 Under the patronage of the International Delphic Committee (headquartered in Moscow) and UNESCO, the First Open Youth European Delphic Games were held in Volgograd, Russia, on May 2–7, 2014.

+There are also the Modern Pythian Games which are designed to celebrate traditional sports and art; the first quadrennial edition is scheduled to occur in 2027, though subsidiary competitions have already begun, with an online poetry and painting competition having been held in 2023.